52projects/week5-bonthemove/README.md

 Possible output
 -------------------------

-* An fun yet lucrative social experiment aimed at proving that other's predicability can be fun.
+* A fun yet lucrative social experiment aimed at proving that other's predicability can be fun.
 Down with spontaneity!